mgustavocoder/boilerplate-typescript-jobs/README.md

-# My boilerplate project with typescript for Jobs.
+# My boilerplate typescript project for jobs.

 ## Tooling
 - Jest for tests.